itsMannuYadav/Magic-8-Ball-Flutter/PROJECT.md

 - State management
 - UI layout and interactivity

-## Previous Project
+## Previous Projects
-The first project was a Dicee app, which introduced basic Flutter concepts.
+The first three projects introduced basic Flutter concepts and UI interactivity.
 This project builds on that foundation.